FL550/simple_dwd_weatherforecast/README.md

 - snowy
 - snowy-rainy
 - sunny

+The reported weather is delayed (roughly one hour), so have a close look at the time within the presented data.

 The weather report for the region which is available on the DWD homepage (see an example [here](https://www.dwd.de/DWD/wetter/wv_allg/deutschland/text/vhdl13_dwoh.html)) can also be retrieved via a method which maps the station to the relevant region.